Come to a comfortable seat.

 You can also send your breath into that area.

-Filling the area.
+Filling the area,

-Say your outer hips with that prana.
+Say your outer hips,

-Visualize tension and tightness releasing out of that area.
+Tightness releasing out of that area.

 Take a nice inhale through your nose.

-And then exhale.
+And then exhale,

 Let it go.